 Triad Alcohol Swab & Prep Pad Recall

-January 2011 saw another recall for Triad on the heels of the devastating death of a two-year-old boy.
-Young Houston boy Harrison Kothari was fatally infected with the same bacteria that led to Triad’s recall of tens of millions of alcohol pads and swabs.
+January 2011 saw another recall for Triad on the heels of the devastating death of a young boy.
+Harrison Kothari, a 2-year-old from Houston, was fatally infected with the same bacteria that led to Triad’s recall of tens of millions of alcohol pads and swabs.

 The company removed their non-sterile alcohol prep pads and swabs from the market due to concerns of a potential contamination with Bacillus cereus.
 Bacillus cereus is a bacterium that can be harmful to humans.
 According to the U.S. Centers for Disease Control and Prevention, this bacterium is responsible for approximately two percent of all food-borne illnesses.Within 24 hours of exposure, affected persons will fall ill, often with symptoms such as diarrhea.